Seinfeld season 2: Reception

 Larry David was nominated for two Emmy Awards for his work on the show.

 The review aggregator website Rotten Tomatoes reported a 100% approval rating based on 17 critic reviews.
 The website's critics consensus reads, "Seinfelds comedic voice gets more confident in this much-improved second season, which better utilizes its supporting players to uproarious effect."

-The start of season two received poor ratings, prompting NBC to put the show on hiatus for two months.
+Returning in a new timeslot, on Wednesdays at 9:30 PM, after Night Court and before Hunter, the start of season two received poor ratings, prompting NBC to put the show on hiatus for two months.
 When the series returned in its original time slot behind Cheers, its high ratings and increasing popularity led NBC to order the full season.
 Seinfeld kept a large number of Cheers viewers; the episode "The Apartment" was watched in 15.7 million American homes, while the Cheers episode that preceded it was watched by 20.5 million American homes.
 Ratings for the show remained high, eventually leading to a third season pickup.
 Season two received three Emmy Award nominations; series co-creator Larry David and Seinfeld were nominated in the category "Outstanding Writing in a Comedy Series" for writing the episode "The Pony Remark".
 Cherones was nominated for "Outstanding Directing in a Comedy Series" for directing "The Pony Remark".
 David was also nominated for the award for writing "The Deal".
 Although the show did not win an Emmy, Seinfeld was praised for co-hosting the Emmy telecast.

 Critics reacted positively to the season.
 During its 1991 Program awards, Entertainment Weekly ranked Seinfeld second place in the "Program of the year" category, behind Roseanne.
 Joseph P. Kahn, a critic for the Wilmington Morning Star, praised the writing and acting of the season premiere and stated, "One safe prediction, Seinfeld will be here for a good long run this time around."
 Writing for The Spokesman-Review, critic Jon Burlingame stated that "Seinfeld is an offbeat take on the standard sitcom concept.
 While rarely hilarious, it's often smart and amusing."
 Dave Kehr of The New York Times felt that "The Pony Remark" was a turning point for the show, noting that after the first few episodes, the show "turn[ed] into something sharp and distinctive Here, suddenly, is the tight knot of guilt and denial, of hypersensitivity and sarcastic contempt that Seinfeld would explore for the next eight years."
 Despite the critical acclaim for the season and several of its episodes, two of the season's episodes, "The Busboy" and "The Baby Shower", were named to a list of Seinfelds "Not-so-top episodes", compiled by the New York Daily News.